JUSTINMKAUFMAN/TwitterCodebreaker/README.md

 1. Reply to the Tweet, and within a few seconds the robot will reply back with the encrypted version of your Tweet.
 2. Send as many replies as you'd like in order to unravel the mystery.
 3. When you think you know the code that the robot is using, DM it to: [@JUSTINMKAUFMAN](https://twitter.com/JUSTINMKAUFMAN).
+4. First person to correctly determine the code in the `encrypt` function wins.

 ## Additional Details